auth0/docs/articles/architecture-scenarios/b2c/branding.md

 ### Universal Login and Login Pages

 The [Universal Login](/universal-login) process is the recommended method for authenticating users, and it centers around the Login Page.
 You can customize the Login Page via the Dashboard to support your organization's branding requirements.
-You can make [simple changes](/universal-login#simple-customization) that include changes to the logo, primary color, or background color, or you can make more [advanced-level changes](/universal-login#advanced-customization) that require you to modify the script powering the page itself directly.
+You can make [simple changes](/universal-login#simple-customization) that include changes to the logo, primary color, or background color, or you can make more [advanced changes](/universal-login#advanced-customization) that require you to directly modify the script powering the page itself.

 If you opt to customize the Login Page script, we strongly recommend that you: